wso2/docs-open-banking/en/docs/develop/custom-event-executor.md

 - `OBEvent obEvent` - contains an OBEvent object with event related details.

-Click here to see OBEvent Model class:
+Click here to see the `OBEvent` model class:

 ``` java
     private String eventType;